 Bird pressure on hive productivity

-It's an interesting question, and I'd like others to contribute to this topic.
+It's an interesting question; and I would like others to contribute to this topic.
 The bird in question is I presume the fork tailed bee-eater, or drongo.
-They can apparently take up to 300 bees each per day; that's a considerable threat to the colony.
+Each one can apparently take up to 300 per day; that is a considerable threat to the colony.

 The problem looking at the bigger picture is that the drongo makes a great contribution to keeping other insects under control; they are an important part of the ecological cycle.